RafhaanShah/Android-Navigation-Samples/README.md

 }
 ```
 ### View Pager
 The adapter does the work in creating the Fragments for the ViewPager, we also need to `setPrimaryNavigationFragment` on the `FragmentManager` when the current tab changes, please see this [StackOverflow Post](https://stackoverflow.com/a/62629996) for more information.
-Also note that Deep Links do not work with the View Pager in this example.
 See [ViewPagerFragment](app/src/main/java/com/example/android/navigationsamples/ViewPagerFragment.kt).
 ```
 private fun setupViewPager(view: View) {
     val labels = listOf("Home", "Leaderboard", "Register")